chrisarg/Task-MemManager/README.md

         - death_stub: Function to call upon object destruction (if any).
         Additional options may be specified and the entire hash reference will be passed to the malloc function of the allocator.
-    Throws      : Croaks if the buffer allocation fails.
+    Throws      : Dies if the buffer allocation fails, or if the allocator does not exist, or if one attempts to allocate a region that overlaps with an existing buffer.
     Comments    : Default allocator is PerlAlloc, which uses Perl's string functions.
                   Default init_value is undef ('zero' zeroes out memory, any other byte value will initialize memory with that value).